nagi-desuuu/ZenithClicker/readme.md

 - Fatigue is much harsher.
 - Passing a quest with Duo no longer gives +2 attack.
 - **You fall downward** instead of passively climbing.
 The speed increases quadratically from **0.6m/s** on Floor 1 to **6m/s** on Floor 10.
+- Staying on the same floor for over 30 seconds will slowly increase damage on mistake.

 ### Asceticism (`rNH`)